telerik/kendo-react-dropdowns/README.md

 ### Package

 A package contains one or more components, developed in a single repository and distributed in a single NPM package.
-For example, the Kendo UI AutoComplete, ComboBox, and DropDownList components for React are part of the DropDowns Package.
+For example, the AutoComplete, ComboBox, and DropDownList components for React are part of the DropDowns Package.